RichBen03/demoo-repo/README.md

 * Creates a local copy of a remote repository.
 * Use this to download a project from a remote repository like GitHub.

+**git status**

+* Shows the state of the working directory and staging area.
+* Tells you if files are staged for commit, modified, or untracked.

+**git add <file> or git add .**

+* Adds a file (or all changes with .) to the staging area.
+* Run git add before committing to include the changes in the next commit.

+**git commit -m "commit message"**

+Records changes to the repository with a descriptive message.
+Use a clear, concise message explaining the changes.